jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

   TypeError: expected str, bytes or os.PathLike object, not NoneType
   ```

-  it may indicate that you have no firefox, or no geckodriver installed (or discoverable in the search path).
+  it may indicate that you have no `firefox`, or `geckodriver` installed (or discoverable
+  in the search path).

-* If a test suite for a specific language fails it may indicate that you have no
+- If a test suite for a specific language fails it may indicate that you have no
   appropriate server language for installed (see packages table in [README.md](./README.md))

 ### Formatting